yehonatanke/Introduction-to-Computer-Science-Java/exam_preparation/README.md

 ## Note
 This codebase primarily focuses on recursion and complexity questions.
 The organization of the code is not optimal due to its initial creation for personal usage.
 Despite its messy structure, it may still be beneficial for those interested in exploring recursion and complexity concepts in Java.

+## Disclaimer
+This code is shared as-is and may not adhere to standard coding conventions.
+It was developed for personal usage and exam preparation.
+Modifications and enhancements can be made based on individual preferences and requirements.

 Feel free to explore, modify, and use these examples for educational purposes.
 If you have any questions or improvements, please don't hesitate to contribute.